 Death can occur during the diuretic phase, secondary to volume depletion, electrolyte disturbances, or secondary infections.
 Recovery usually takes 3 to 6 weeks but may take up to 6 months.

-Overall, mortality is 6 to 15%, almost always occurring in patients with the more severe forms.
+Overall, mortality is 5 to 15%, almost always occurring in patients with the more severe forms (see Centers for Disease Control and Prevention [CDC]: Hemorrhagic Fever with Renal Syndrome).
 Residual renal dysfunction is uncommon except in the severe form that occurs in the Balkans.

 Hantavirus Pulmonary Syndrome